m7r/grunt-ngdocs/README.md

 No longer needed partials will not be deleted.
 Use for example the grunt-contrib-clean task to clean the docs folder before creating a distribution build.

+After an update of grunt-ngdocs you should clean the docs folder too.

 A doc commet looks like this:
 ```js
 /**